dobin/avred/doc/source-overview.md

 2) *Verify* the matches.
 3) *Augment* the matches with file information.

 Phase 1) and 2) require avred-server connection.
-The augmentation can run offline, but needs some additional tools to decompile.
+The augmentation can run offline.

 1) *Scan* will produce a `.matches` file, which contains a an array of `Interval` with the matches, pickled.
 2) *Verify* will create a `.outcome` file, which contains the matches, and its verification.
 Its of type `Outcome`.